 These wonderful displays were made by households, businesses and local groups in Yatton, Congresbury and Claverham for the 'Love Your Local Wildlife' Window Wanderland event held in February 2022.

 Below are several drone/aerial videos documenting YACWAG's various reserves set to music.
 For the full experience be sure to select the full screen option from the bottom right of the player window.
 All videos are copyrighted Peter Speight © 2021.
-You can find more of Peter's YACWAG aerial photography here.
+You can find more of Peter's YACWAG aerial photography on our website here.